The Perils & Promises of Fact-checking with Large Language Models: Conclusion

-Our results suggest that these models cannot completely replace human fact-checkers as being wrong even 10\% of the time may have devastating implications in today's information ecosystem.
+Our results suggest that these models cannot completely replace human fact-checkers as being wrong, even if infrequently, may have devastating implications in today's information ecosystem.
 Therefore, integrating mechanisms allowing for the verification of their verdict and reasoning is paramount.
 In particular, they hold potential as tools for content moderation and accelerating human fact-checkers' work.

-Looking ahead, it is important to delve deeper into the conditions under which Large Language Models (LLMs) excel or falter.
+Looking ahead, it is important to delve deeper into the conditions under which Large Language Models excel or falter.
 As these models gain responsibilities in various high-stakes domains, it is crucial that their factual reliability is well-understood and that they are deployed judiciously under human supervision.

 While our study concentrated on OpenAI's GPT-3.5 and GPT-4, the rapid evolution of the field means newer, possibly fine-tuned, LLMs are emerging.
 One salient advantage of our methodology, distinguishing it from others, is the LLM Agents' capability to justify their conclusions.
 Future research should explore if, by critically examining the reasons and references provided by the LLMs, users can enhance the models' ability to fact-check claims effectively.